 Employers that fail to comply will face fines of up to $100 per year for each eligible employee not enrolled, with a maximum penalty of $5,000 in a calendar year.
 Employers will have no fiduciary responsibility for the program.

 State legislation (2016 Act 29 and 2016 Act 3, §§ 95–108) has established a mandatory auto-IRA payroll-deduction program known as the Connecticut Retirement Security Exchange.
 A state-appointed board, the Connecticut Retirement Security Authority (CRSA), is responsible for designing, implementing and maintaining the program.
 The program was scheduled to begin in 2018; however, implementation has been delayed.
+The pilot is scheduled to launch in July 2021, although no date had been announced as of June 23.

 Private-sector Connecticut employers — whether for-profit or not-for-profit — must participate in the program if they meet all of the following criteria: